 Keyword based ad set

-So at this point, your focus is on creating your INTEREST based ad set (I'll show you later how to set up additional ad set for your KEYWORDS based ad set).
+At this point, your focus is on creating your INTEREST-based ad set (I'll show you later how to set up additional ad set for your KEYWORDS-based ad set).

-You might run into an issue when you are looking at interest based ads.
+You might run into an issue when you are looking at interest-based ads.
 There may be times when there is no suitable category for you to choose.
-If that happens, choose one that is nearest by typing in your main keyword in the search box and see suggestions.
+If that happens, choose one that is nearest by typing your main keyword in the search box and see suggestions.

 You can also just skip an interest-based ad altogether and only use keyword targeting.

-I use Keyword based targeting for the most part, unless I want to target the masses and get my client seen by a new audience.
-This would be the top of the funnel crowd.
+I use Keyword-based targeting for the most part unless I want to target the masses and get my client seen by a new audience.
+This would be the "top of the funnel" group.

-But if you know your audience well and have a clear idea who purchases from you, use the setting options to target your particular audience.
+However, use the setting options to target your particular audience if you know your audience well and have a clear idea who purchases from you.

-With regards to Location, you can now target users in the following countries:
+When it comes to selecting Location options, you can now target users in the following countries:

 United States, Canada, Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, The Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom, Australia, New Zealand, Cyprus, Malta and Luxembourg.

-Start with a location where you get the most sales activity, but consider testing other locations later on.
-I've seen fab results from countries that client never thought about targeting!
+Start your campaign with a location where you get the most sales activity, but consider testing other locations later on.
+I've seen fab results from countries the client never thought about targeting!

 Budget and Scheduling

-This is where you set up your daily or lifetime budget.
-I always recommend starting with a low budget as you are testing the market with your first ad.
-And go with daily budget!
+This is the area where you set up your daily or lifetime budget.
+I always recommend starting with a low budget, as you are testing the market with your first ad.
+Important note: Go with a daily budget!

-I normally start with $5-10 / day for clients and then adjust as I get more data and learn what works.
+I normally start with $5-10 per day for clients and then adjust as I get more data and learn what works.

-Your ad visibility competes against everyone else who is running ads and the highest bid wins.
+Your ad visibility competes against everyone else running ads and the highest bid wins.
 This does not mean that you should follow the recommended bid!

-Always start as low as possible.
+Always start your bid as low as possible.
 You can always increase the bid later if you do not see results.

-But most likely you will get results, even at the lower end of bids!
+But most likely, you will even get results at the lower end of bids!

-This is one of the first things I check when working with a new client and their ads.
-More often than not I find clients are paying TOO much for results!
+This is one of the first things I check when working with a new client on their ads.
+More often than not, I find clients are paying TOO much for results!

-Below you can see that one client's maximum bid is $0.85 when Pinterest is saying that a bid higher than $0.38 will be competitive.
+Below you can see one client's maximum bid is $0.85 when Pinterest says a bid higher than $0.38 will be competitive.
 In this case, the client doesn't end up paying $0.85 per click.
-They were pay $0.59 per click on average, but even that was too high for their audience.
+They paid $0.59 per click on average, but even that was too high for their audience.

-Paying too much for a click and without split testing their ads meant this particular client was not getting a decent ROAS (return on ad spend) aka cash in bank account.
+Paying too much for a click without split testing their ads meant this particular client was not getting a decent return on ad spend (ROAS), aka cash in bank account.

 Why pay more for ads than you should, right?

-Lastly, do you remember the line about cheap FB ads?
-You can enjoy very cheap ads on Pinterest if you start now!
+Do you remember the line earlier about missing out on cheap FB ads?
+You can still enjoy very cheap ads on Pinterest if you start now!
 Do not miss this opportunity!